Christian1984/vfrmap-for-vr/README.md

 # Support Your Modders :-)

 If you enjoy this project, please consider buying me a coffee and/or donating to the guys I mentioned in the Attribution section above.
-It allows us to keep developing addons and mods like this ones and making them available for free.
+It allows us to keep developing addons and mods like these ones and making them available for free.
 Any amount is welcome!
 Thank you.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=ED8RR2JTV9BGU)